 This list contains the most important measures required to immediately get malware out of your website.
 You can contact Vultr now and tell them everything you have done to take care of your website.
 In fact, you can show them this particular list itself.

-The following security measures add to your website security and offer additional layered approach to website security as a whole.
+The following security measures add to your website security and offer an additional layered approach to website security as a whole.

 ☐ Delete all unnecessary plugins or plugins that could cause high resource usage